East End

 East End Village - works map and legend

-Daracon were awarded the tender to start works on the next multi-million dollar stage of the East End Village revitalisation project in June 2024.
+Daracon were awarded the tender to start works on the next multi-million dollar stage of the East End Village revitalisation project in June 2025.

-Early works have been completed and the revitalisation work is now underway.
 This section of work will replicate what we have already delivered in front of the QT building between Perkins and Wolfe streets including new multi-function street lighting, upgraded street furniture, and fresh landscaping that will transform the look and feel of the area with a mix of evergreen and deciduous trees to enhance the character and biodiversity of the street.

 There will be some temporary traffic changes while we deliver these upgrades.
 Traffic control will be onsite to assist pedestrians and vehicles moving through the area.